fwmechanic/k_edit/README.md

 preferred the simpler yet tremendously powerful M, so starting in 1991 I wrote my own version, K.  True to its DOS heritage, K is a Win32 Console App (with no mouse support aside from the scroll-wheel) because I have no interest in mice or GUIs.
 The current (since 2005) extension language is Lua 5.1.
 A full source distro of Lua, plus a few of its key modules, is included herein, and `lua.exe`, built herein, is used in an early build step.

-2014/11/23: I just discovered the ["Q" Text Editor](http://www.schulenberg.com/page2.htm) which is another (Win32+x64) re-implementation of the "M" Editor, written in FORTRAN!
+2014/11/23: I just discovered the ["Q" Text Editor](http://www.schulenberg.com/page2.htm) which is another (Win32+x64) re-implementation of the "M" Editor, written in FORTRAN using the QuickWin framework!

 ## Toolchain notes